 Google settled an FTC privacy complaint over its Buzz social network.
 The proposed settlement bars Google from future privacy misrepresentations, requires the company to implement a comprehensive privacy program and requires independent privacy audits for the next 20 years

 Smartphone apps that locate drunk-driving traps may help police, defenders say.

 Microsoft files a patent lawsuit against Barnes & Noble, alleging its Android-based e-reader infringes Microsoft patents.

 An upcoming online privacy bill would aim to give Web users more control of their personal data, a Republican lawmaker says.

 A news report says the U.S. Department of Justice has launched an antitrust investigation of MPEG LA.

-The U.S. House of Representatives will move quickly to kill net neutrality rules from the Federal Communications Commission, a lawmaker says.
+A U.S. House of Representatives vote to kill net neutrality rules may not survive in the Senate.

 A U.S. lawmaker introduced a bill to create an online do-not-track tool for all U.S. Internet users.